 As you can see, it is really not that complicated to start a successful blog and use it as a main source of income as a digital nomad.
 Hosting providers, such as Siteground, make it very easy to set up a blog.
 The intuitive navigation on WordPress helps you quickly find your way around and themes like Divi allow even non-techies to customize their websites in no time.

 And it’s not expensive either.
-If you go for Bluehost, it cost you not even 4 USD a month.
+If you go for Siteground, it cost you not even 6 USD a month.
 That’s definitely doable for everyone.

 All you have to do now is to make the final decision to start your own blog.
 As usual, that first step is the hardest.
 The actual building of a blog is no big deal.